 A simple Google search will show you lots of articles on the topic ‘DIY garbage disposal installation’.

 But most of these articles do not tell you what all you need to install a disposal unit, they go on talking about the installation process but do nothing to help the reader acquire all the necessary tools.

-This leads people into believing that all they need is a disposal unit and some piping (I bet you don’t know what pipings are needed), and they end up with the wrong tools.
+This leads people into believing that all they need is a disposal unit and some piping (I bet you don’t know what piping is needed), and they end up with the wrong tools.

-Hence I decided to write a post on what all accessories/kits are needed to get the installation done.
+Hence I decided to write a post on what accessories/kits are needed to get the installation done.